jeschwarz0/RandomMusicVideos/README.md

 * `rmv-playlist` - Load a playlist containing up to 50 videos in firefox
 ## Notes
 * There may be a way to watch more videos at a time but it is up to you to figure it out
-* This can be run on linux
+* This can be run on linux with a `.ytlinks` path modification
 ## Acknowledgements
 Creator: [Jesse Schwarz](mailto:jesseschwarz0@gmail.com)
 ## License